Knofbath/kc-vita-translation/README_mith.txt

 <dll dictionary updater here (not even sure if we'll need this or just build the
 dictionary manually)>

-- edit the file `csharp_translations.pm` to add new japanese strings to modify, and their translations.
+- edit the files `binary_translations.pm` and `csharp_translations.pm` to add
+new japanese strings to modify, and their translations.

 The next script then will do all of this:

+It attempts to replace strings in unpacked binary files from the units asset files.

 It attempts to replace strings in Assembly-CSharp.dll with their translations.
 It might complain, depending on whether the translation dictionary has changed,